Sixty Parkside

 Covered parking is well supported by both historical MLS data and current remarks.
 Several listings explicitly mention "one covered and one uncovered," "1 covered & 1 open parking stalls," "two assigned covered parking spaces," and "2 covered tandem parking."
 This is strong multi-listing evidence rather than a single-agent copy/paste claim.

-The remarks directly identify parking as deeded, which indicates the stalls are owned with the unit.
-This is supported clearly enough to mark the feature true.
+The remarks directly identify parking as deeded, indicating the stalls are owned with the unit.
+Other listings consistently describe assigned or dedicated parking, further supporting the explicit deeded-parking statement.

 No analysis available

-I looked for any monthly parking charge, parking rental, or additional parking cost language.
-The listings mention assigned, covered, uncovered, and deeded stalls, but no parking fee was provided.
+I searched for parking fees, monthly charges, rental costs, and additional parking expenses.
+The remarks discuss assigned, covered, uncovered, and deeded stalls but provide no fee amount.

 No analysis available